cmaxw/devchat-eleventy/src/dev-rev/should-i-leave-my-job.md

 duration:
 audio_url:
 podcast: dev-rev
+youtube_video_id: USKTqJPSkRc
 tags:
   - dev_rev
   - podcast
   - video
 ---

-[embed]https://www.youtube.com/watch?v=USKTqJPSkRc[/embed] One question Charles get's frequently is "Should I quit my job?"
+One question Charles get's frequently is "Should I quit my job?"
 He explains the tradeoffs of quitting a job and the power you have to make your job into what you want.
 When you can't, he talks about how and when to quit.